VincentQQu/E2HQV/README.md

 ## Generate Video Frames with the Trained E2HQV

+**Looking for the latest model?** Use **[PIE-Net](https://github.com/VincentQQu/pie-net)** instead — same research line, improved architecture, `pip install event-pienet`, and a real-time camera demo.
+This section documents the original E2HQV workflow.

 **Fix on 06/27/2024:** app.py line 144 replace the `p_states` to `current_states`: return rf0, f01.detach(), last_gt, current_states, all_output